syvb/iter.ca/content/post/gmail-s-fake-loading-indicator.md

-description = "Gmail's loading progress bar doesn't *actually* measure the progress of loading." tags = ["google"] title = "Gmail's fake loading indicator" image = "/gmail-load-slow.gif" image_alt = "A looping image of an envelope opening, with the text \"Loading Gmail\" below it.
-A loading bar appears, which fills up quickly at first, but then slows down, and eventually stops moving entirely."
+description = "Gmail's loading progress bar doesn't *actually* measure the progress of loading." tags = ["google"] title = "Gmail's fake loading indicator"
 +++

 Whenever I visit Gmail, I see its loading indicator for a fraction of a second before it loads: